top of page

 On the other hand, some sectors and creative industries prefer resumes with a more innovative or modern resume design.

-Examples of such creative fields are media, marketing, advertising, public relations and graphic design.
+Such creative fields are media, marketing, advertising, public relations, and graphic design.

-These types of firms often want candidates who can think outside of the box and showcase it right from the start through their job application.
+These firms often want candidates who can think outside the box and showcase it from the start through their job applications.

 So, hiring managers in creative industries have a more open mind for colorful resumes and less prejudice against bolder colors.
 Strategic, even bold use of color can give you a competitive advantage.

-However, don't forget that ultimately your resume is a formal document that needs to communicate content effectively and remain professional.
+However, don't forget that your resume is ultimately a formal document that must effectively communicate content and remain professional.

 Best colors to use on a resume